jonnonz1/nz-statute-book/acts/public/2012/maraeroa-a-and-b-blocks-claims-settlement-act-2012.md

 ### 74 Meaning of protected site
-In this Part, protected site means any area of land situated in the licensed land or the unlicensed land that— (a) is wāhi tapu or a wāhi tapu area within the meaning of section 2 of the Historic Places Act 1993; and (b) is, or at any future time becomes, a registered place within the meaning of section 2 of that Act.
+In this Part, protected site means any area of land situated in the licensed land or the unlicensed land that— (a) is wāhi tapu or a wāhi tapu area within the meaning of section 6 of the Heritage New Zealand Pouhere Taonga Act 2014; and
+  (b) is, at any time, entered on the New Zealand Heritage List/Rārangi Kōrero (as defined in section 6 of that Act).

 ### 75 Right of access to protected sites
 (1) The owner of the land on which a protected site is situated and any person holding an interest in, or a right of occupancy to, that land must allow access across the land to each protected site to Māori for whom the protected site is of special spiritual, cultural, or historical significance.